 Catmint (Nepeta) is a compact plant (about 12″ high) with silvery leaves and beautiful purple-blue flowers.

-It typically blooms in the mid spring through the summer and looks beautiful in combination with other flowers (such as the native azalea and Phlox subulata in this picture).
+It typically blooms in the mid spring through the summer and looks beautiful in combination with other flowers (such as native azalea and Phlox subulata).

 Since it is a member of the mint family (a much better-behaved member than regular mint), Nepeta has aromatic leaves that attract bees, butterflies and birds, but make it deer and rabbit resistant.